Tanviiii17/Zara-Voice-Assistant/README.md

 Alexa is a personal assistant application that can perform various tasks such as providing weather updates, searching the web, fetching news headlines, and more.
 The application utilizes voice commands for interaction and can handle various types of queries.

-## Creator

-This project was developed by Ayush Aryan, a B.Tech student specializing in Computer Science and Engineering.
-Ayush is passionate about developing practical applications and enhancing user experiences through technology.

 ## Snapshot
 ![image](https://github.com/user-attachments/assets/13547659-9966-4f90-96d3-e63640c3e3b4)